enricobottazzi/tomaquet-ecc/README.md

 - [ ] Add function to verify if a share is valid
 - [ ] Add DHKE support
 - [ ] Add Scheme for nullifiers
+- [ ] Publish the repo and add link inside the cryptography forum

 Original scheme